 NumPy array (representation of the bitmap buffer).

-For RGBA, RGBX and L buffers, PIL is supposed to share memory with
+For RGBA, RGBX and L bitmaps, PIL is supposed to share memory with

 Otherwise, PIL will make a copy of the data.